mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   "purpose": "Auth  or Registration",
   "specVersion": "Expected version of the MDS spec", "timeout" : "Timeout for capture",
-  "captureTime": "Time of capture request in ISO format including timezone", "domainUri": "URI of the auth server", "transactionId": "Transaction Id for the current capture", "bio": [
+  "captureTime": "Capture request time in ISO format", "domainUri": "URI of the auth server", "transactionId": "Transaction Id for the current capture", "bio": [